Alonso-del-Arte/sokoban-ascii/CONTRIBUTING.md

+I intend to open this project to Hacktoberfest 2023

 # Contributing guidelines for Hacktoberfest

 NOTE: The default branch was originally named master.
 It's now main.
 If you forked prior to that change, please take the appropriate option to realign the branch names.